-The vice president for finance and planning is responsible for strategic and financial planning for the university and for the overall functions of budgets and systems, business affairs, capital finance, bursar operations, controller, contract and grant accounting, payroll, purchasing and central stores, inventory control, information technology, and community affairs and government relations.
-The vice president collaborates with the provost on the planning process for the academic units.
+The chief financial officer is responsible for the overall functions of budgets and systems, business affairs, capital finance, bursar operations, controller, contract and grant accounting, payroll, purchasing and central stores, inventory control, and facilities.
+The chief financial officer collaborates with the executive vice president for academic affairs and provost and the director of strategic planning on the planning process for the academic units.